DecisionsDev/odm-rpa-invoicing-sample/README.md

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-invoicing-sample/master/screenshots/Invoicely_Create.png" width="75%"></img>

-## Automating invoice creation with IBM RPA
+## Automating invoice creation with RPA

 Our first step consists of recording an Automation Anywhere task that reads the CSV file, and, for each row, connects to [invoicely.com](http://invoicely.com) and create the corresponding invoice.